gunnar-miklis/multi-filtering/README.md

 ## 📋 Features

-- **Dynamically Multiple filtering**: Use multiple filters to filter a dataset by different categories.
+- **Dynamically Multiple Filtering**: Use multiple filters to filter a dataset by different categories.
 - **Filter Status Managment**: See which filters are "available" and which are currently "active".
 - **Interactive Filter Selection**: Click to move filters between "available" and "active" lists.
 - **Adaptive Remaining Filters**: Available filters show only those options that the user can still choose from.